Tractable Density Estimation on Learned Manifolds with Conformal Embedding Flows: Related Work

 \section{Related Work}

-\textbf{Flows on prescribed manifolds} Flows can be developed for Riemannian manifolds $\cM \subseteq \cX$ which are known in advance and can be defined as the image of some fixed $\phi: \cU \to \cX$, where $\cU\subseteq \bR^m$ \cite{gemici2016, mathieu2020, papamakarios2021}.
+\paragraph{Flows on prescribed manifolds.} Flows can be developed for Riemannian manifolds $\cM \subseteq \cX$ which are known in advance and can be defined as the image of some fixed $\phi: \cU \to \cX$, where $\cU\subseteq \bR^m$ \cite{gemici2016, mathieu2020, papamakarios2021}.
 In particular, \citet{rezende2020} model densities on spheres and tori with convex combinations of M\"obius transformations, which are cognate to conformal mappings.
-For known manifolds $\phi$ is fixed, and the density's log Jacobian determinant term may be computable in closed form.
-Our work replaces $\phi$ with a trainable network $g$, but the log Jacobian determinant still has a simple closed form.
+For known manifolds $\phi$ is fixed, and the density's Jacobian determinant factor may be computable in closed form.
+Our work replaces $\phi$ with a trainable network $g$, but the log-determinant still has a simple closed form.

-\textbf{Flows on learnable manifolds} Extending flows to learnable manifolds brings about two main challenges: handling off-manifold points, and training the density on the manifold.
+\paragraph{Flows on learnable manifolds.} Extending flows to learnable manifolds brings about two main challenges: handling off-manifold points, and training the density on the manifold.

-If the manifold is the density's support, all off-manifold points during training will have a likelihood of 0.
-This has been addressed by adding an off-manifold noise term \cite{cunningham2020, cunningham2021} or by training the manifold with a reconstruction loss and projecting the data onto the manifold \cite{brehmer2020, kothari2021, kumar2020}.
+When the distribution is manifold-supported, it will assign zero density to off-manifold points.
+This has been addressed by adding an off-manifold noise term \cite{cunningham2021, cunningham2020} or by projecting the data onto the manifold and training it with a reconstruction loss \cite{brehmer2020, kothari2021, kumar2020}.
 We opt for the latter approach.

-Training the density on the manifold is challenging because the log-determinant term is typically intractable. \citet{kumar2020} use a series of lower bounds to train the log-determinant, while \citet{brehmer2020} and \citet{kothari2021} separate the flow into two components, and only train the low-dimensional part of the flow. \citet{caterini2021} are able to maximize log-likelihood directly using a stochastic approximation of the flow's log-determinant, which allows for a fully expressive invertible model as the embedding component, but remains computationally expensive for high dimensional data.
-Our approach is the first injective model to provide a learnable manifold with exact log-determinant computation.
+Training the density on the manifold is challenging because the log-determinant term is typically intractable. \citet{kumar2020} use a series of lower bounds to train the log-determinant, while \citet{brehmer2020} and \citet{kothari2021} separate the flow into two components and train only the low-dimensional component. \citet{caterini2021} maximize log-likelihood directly by either constructing the embedding's Jacobian explicitly or using a stochastic approximation of the log-determinant's gradient, but both approaches remain computationally expensive for high-dimensional data.
+Our approach is the first injective model to provide a learnable manifold with exact and efficient log-determinant computation.